 Which is the best MIDI keyboard for FL Studio?

-There are so many out there, which makes this question tough to answer and even harder when it comes to deciding which MIDI keyboard you should buy.
+This is a very tricky question given that there are so midi keyboards out there, which therefore makes this question tough to answer and even harder when it comes to deciding which MIDI keyboard you should buy.

-Factors to take into account include size and portability, additional controls, key number, size and feel, plus the overall look and design of the device – and that’s naming a few.
+Factors to take into account include size and portability, additional controls, octave controls or other types of controls, key number, size and feel, plus the overall look and design of the device – and that’s naming a few.

 No matter whether you are a bedroom producer just starting out, a music studio owner or a professional DJ looking for your next piece of live gear, this best MIDI keyboard guide has got you covered.

-Using FL Studio?
-We love FL Studio.
-It’s simple, user-friendly and one of the best DAWs around for no-nonsense music production.
+Using FL Studio software?
+We love FL Studio and have been using it for a while.
+FL Studio was started as Fruity Loops and created by Image-Line back in 1998.
+It’s simple, user-friendly and one of the best DAWs (digital audio workstation) used by music producers around for no-nonsense music production.

-And if you are looking to take your music production and DAW experience to the next level, here are the best FL Studio MIDI keyboards that you can buy today.
+And if you are looking to take your music production and DAW experience to the next level, let take a quick look at the best FL Studio MIDI keyboards that you can buy today.
+You will forget why you needed a mouse and keyboard in the first place.

-We have to put this one at the top of the list.
-Akai Pro’s third-generation release of their best-selling MPK Mini is the best yet and, put simply, the ultimate MIDI keyboard and controller that you can buy.
+We have to put this one at the top of this list.
+A truly versatile controller, Akai Pro’s third-generation release of their best-selling MPK Mini is the best yet and, put simply, the ultimate MIDI keyboard and controller for fl studio that you can buy from Akai.

 What’s more is that Akai has gone the distance by designing the MPK Mini MK3 with built-in program mapping for FL Studio 20.